 Because when everything is in its place, keeping countertops clean isn’t a struggle—it’s just how your kitchen works.

-DIY Kitchen Storage Solutions: The Key to How to Keep Countertops Clean
+DIY Kitchen Storage Solutions: The Key to Keep Countertops Clean

 At one point, I thought I needed a full kitchen renovation to get my countertops under control.
 Custom cabinets?
 Built-in organizers?
 A bigger kitchen altogether?
 Sounded nice—but also completely unrealistic.